CMYK or RGB

 CMYK is subtractive.
 You start with all the colours (a white sheet of paper for example) and subtract colours from each other, eventually reaching black.
 CMYK is better at displaying cyan, magenta and yellow, as the name suggests.

 Don’t worry if you find this confusing.
-All you need to know is that each system has different gamuts that it can construct.
+All you need to know is that each system constructs colours differently.
 Here’s a simplified visualization of the two gamuts compared to what the human eye can detect.

 Okay so which do I choose?